BlueMap-Minecraft/BlueMapWiki/community/PterodactylNginxProxy.md

 ## Assumptions / Prerequisites
 - You have access to your servers shell (not only the minecraft-console).
-- You have pterodactyl already installed and running.
+- You have Pterodactyl already installed and running.
-- You are expected to have a basic understanding of how to use pterodactyl and nginx.
+- You are expected to have a basic understanding of how to use Pterodactyl and NGINX.
 - You have NGINX already [installed](https://docs.nginx.com/nginx/admin-guide/installing-nginx/installing-nginx-open-source/).
-- NGINX is running on the same machine as BlueMaps integrated webserver. *(If that is not the case you'll need to replace `localhost` with the correct ip in the examples below)*
+- NGINX is running on the same machine as BlueMaps integrated webserver.
+*(If that is not the case you'll need to replace `localhost` with the correct IP in the examples below)*
 - BlueMaps integrated webserver is running on port `8100`. *(Again, just replace `8100` with the actual port below)*

 > **Info:**<br>
 > We advise you to read the [Reverse Proxy BlueMap with NGINX](https://bluemap.bluecolored.de/wiki/webserver/NginxProxy.html) guide first.